 Need to blend in?

-Color coded micro-mutes allow you to incrementally mellow the timbre to best fit a particular ensemble or a particular piece of music, or simply to avoid tiring your ear during long hours of practice.
+Color coded micro-mutes allow you to incrementally mellow the timbre to best fit a particular ensemble, or a particular piece of music, or to simply avoid tiring your ear during long hours of practice.

 Give one a try